kleinfreund/vue-accessible-color-picker/README.md

 A color picker component for Vue.js.

-- Distributed is ES module format
+- Distributed in ES module format
 - Not transpiled
 - Uses [vue](https://www.npmjs.com/package/vue) (as a peer dependency)